OtisPresley/snmp-switch-manager-card/README.md

 ### Manual installation

-1. Download the `snmp-switch-manager-card.js` and  `snmp-switch-manager-card-editor.js` files and place it in Home Assistant here:
+1. Download the `snmp-switch-manager-card.js` file and place it in Home Assistant here:
 `/config/www/community/snmp-switch-manager-card/`

 2. Add **only one** JavaScript resource under